adamhatton/john-breedon-bass-tuition-pp4/TESTING.md

 ### CSS

-I ran my CSS file through the Jigsaw CSS Validator, and this returned no errors and one warning.
+I ran my CSS file through the [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/), and this returned no errors and one warning.
 The warning is that the hover state for a button has the same background and border colour, this style is intentional so the warning was ignored.

 In addition I have a style element in the home.html template in order to be able to render a background image (see the main README Bugs section for why this is not in the linked style.css).
 I also validated this style element and it returned no errors.